 We have undertaken a thorough sensitivity testing exercise to understand the robustness of the RIT-D assessment to underlying assumptions about key variables.
-Our sensitivity analysis has focused on testing the sensitivity of the total NPV benefit associated with the investment proceeding consistent with the timeframes described in section 4.
-We have not sought to determine the optimal timing because the investment is driven by reliability corrective action and demand already exceeds capacity, and is projected to increase further.
+Our sensitivity analysis has focused on testing the sensitivity of the total NPV benefit associated with the investment proceeding consistent with the timeframes for customer connection.

-Rather, we have assessed the sensitivity of the net benefits of each option to:
+We have assessed the sensitivity of the net benefits of each option to:

-- changes in the discount rate (between 2.65% and 3.89%); - changes in the capital costs (+/-25%); and - changes in the VCR (+/-30% of central estimate of \$30.69/kWh).
+- · changes in the discount rate;

+- · changes in the capital costs; and

+- · changes in the VCR.